MahmoudElOmar/pyquat/README.md

 # pyquat
 A python module for quaternion operations, based on numpy.

+Download and import module without any installation process.